nermze/MOSTAR/README.md

 # Test the install
 mostar --help

-# If you encounter installation pronblems, first remove geNomad from the YML, then do
+# If you encounter installation problems, first remove geNomad from the YML, then do
 conda env create -f environment.yml -v conda install -c conda-forge -c bioconda genomad